stoyan-vuchev/squircle-shape/README.md

   products as well.
 - While the corners of a rounded square remain at 90-degree angle, the edges of a squircle curve smoothly outwards from each corner, therefore creating an optically pleasing shape.
+- The human brain perceives rounded corners (especially the smoother ones) easier and faster than sharp corners.

 ---